 Scania OmniDekka

 Reading have 34 OmniDekkas.
-The first 17 are 12m examples bought primarily for use on cross town service 17, whilst the rest are 10.5m examples.
+The first 17 are 12m examples originally bought primarily for use on cross town service 17, whilst the rest are 10.5m examples.
 All wear Reading Buses 'quality travel for Reading' livery of beige with a coloured roof/front and a silver swoop.
 The colour of the roof/front varies according to the route on which each bus is designated to appear on.
 801-4 were delivered in charcoal grey for use on any route and 805-17 purple for route 17.

 The first OmniDekka to arrive was 801 on the 11th September 2004.
 It made its first appearance at the Wroughton bus rally the following day, before very quickly taking up driver training duties across the town and carrying out a private hire on 24th September, as photographed below outside the Oracle.